jitsi/jxs/README.md

  -- `enableDebug` - optional, enable debug logging.
 Defaults to false.
  -- `enableXmppLog` - optional, enables logging XMPP traffic.
 Defaults to false.
  -- `conferenceRequestTarget` - optional, the target to send conference-request to.
 If this starts with 'http://' or 'https://' the conference request is sent over HTTP (prior to logging in to XMPP).
 Otherwise, it's sent over XMPP.
 Defaults to `focus.${domain}` (XMPP).
+ -- `duration` - optional, number of second to wait before timing out.
+Defaults to no automatic timeout.

 Note that command line arguments override the values in the config file.